kingdave4/nba_game_notification_update/README.md

 - Integrate with a front-end dashboard to display game updates in real time.

 ---
+## **Challenges I Overcame**

+1️⃣ Lambda Timeout Issue: Fixed a connection timeout error by increasing the execution time from 5 to 10 seconds.
+2️⃣ SNS Recursive Loop: Resolved an infinite loop caused by incorrect permissions and configurations, ensuring a stable system.

 ## **Troubleshooting**
 1. **No Emails Received**: